 Shared Lives

-Shared Lives offers people an alternative and highly flexible form of long term (live-in) or short-break accommodation.
-Shared Lives enables a wide range of people who need support to live independent lives and have their health and well-being promoted.
-Shared Lives can reduce the need for admission to hospital or residential care (for example through ‘Home from Hospital’ services).
+Shared Lives offers people an alternative and highly flexible form of live-in, respite accommodation.
+Shared Lives enables a wide range of people who need support (18+) to live fulfilled lives with as much independence as possible and receive the support required with all aspects of their health and well-being.

 Shared Lives care and support may include: